Advanced-Computer-Lab-2022/Goal-Diggers/README.md

 5-Open a Pull Request

 # Credits
-Creadits goes to our TA's Hadwa Pasha and Noha for supervising us along the project.
+Creadits goes to our TA's Hadwa Pasha, Nada-abdelfattah and Noha for supervising us along the project.

 # Liscence
 ?